-- Patient currently has a major viral infection (e.g. measles, mumps, rubella, varicella, yellow fever) - defer by 4 weeks - Patient was immunized with live virus vaccine(s) in the past month (e.g. measles, mumps, rubella, varicella, yellow fever) defer by 30 days from date of immunization
+- Patient currently has a major viral infection (e.g. COVID-19, measles, mumps, rubella, varicella, yellow fever) defer for 4 weeks after infection - Patient was immunized with live virus vaccine(s) in the past month (e.g. measles, mumps, rubella, varicella, yellow fever) defer by 30 days from date of immunization - Patient was immunized with COVID-19 vaccine, delay for at least 4 weeks after vaccination; if TST is required, ideally it should be administered and read before COVID-19 immunization